inclement/kivycrashcourse/README.rst

 Future topics:

 - Animations
-- Layouts (examples of different ones) (maybe a case study?)
 - Using android apis via p4a
 - Creating a kivy settings panel
-- Creating a standalone package via pyinstaller
-- Installation procedure on windows/osx
 - Case study: sparse grid layout

+(requests):

+- Layouts (examples of different ones) (maybe a case study?)
 - Using a screen manager
 - Using twisted?
+- An android/ios datetime vertical carousel
+- Creating a standalone package via pyinstaller
+- Installation procedure on windows/osx